markjprice/markjprice/README.md

 I am eager to lead programming students, both experienced and new, into the challenging worlds of web, cloud, and mobile computing using a rare combination of thirty years’ education experience coupled with real world consulting and developing production systems for enterprises worldwide.

-- I live in Wiltshire, England.
+- I live in the South Cotswolds constituency of England, UK.
 - I'm experienced in the practical use of Microsoft developer tools and technologies.
 - I'm dedicated to enthusiastic and dynamic training as a means of nurturing a lifelong love of programming.
 - I design, write, and deliver standardized and custom programming courses.